Washington County WI

 Concentration: Able to concentrate on moderate details with frequent interruptions.

-Conceptualization: Must be able to understand and relate specific ideas and concepts.
+Conceptualization: Must be able to understand and relate to the theories behind related concepts.

 Employee Responsibility in an Emergency: Expected to respond to emergency situations involving safety of the residents, other employees and the facility.
 This includes the ability to assist with the evacuation of residents.

-Exposure to resident loud or unpleasant voices and resident bodily injury on an occasional basis.
+- Exposure to loud or unpleasant voices and bodily injury on an occasional basis.

-Equipment Used: Adaptive devices, tubs, call system, cane, scales, commode, bed, thermometer, time clock, computers for documentation, wheelchair, transfer belt, gloves, mechanical (lift), sit to stand lifts, isolation apparel, lapboard, bladder scanner, linen cart, microwave oven, nail clipper, phone, razors (manual & electric) serving trays, pulse oximeter, Code Alert System, tube feeding systems, syringes, needles, BP equipment, stethoscope, and various alarms.
+Adaptive devices, tubs, call system, cane, scales, commode, bed, thermometer, time clock, computers for documentation, wheelchair, transfer belt, geri chair, gloves, hoyer lift, isolation apparel, lapboard, linen cart, microwave oven, nail clipper, phone, razors (manual and electric), serving trays, Code Alert, tube feeding systems, syringes, needles, Blood Pressure equipment, stethoscope, IV pumps, enteral feeding equipment, oxygen equipment, blood sugar monitoring, specialized beds, suction equipment, medication distribution system and sit to stand.

 Training and Experience: